Rokiis1/roadmap/types_of_testing/static_testing.md

 **Explanation:**

+The success of a review process depends on both planning and execution.
+In line with the best practices ensures effective detection of defects and continuous improvement.

 <details>
     <summary>Overview:</summary>

-1. **Clear Objectives and Measurable Exit Criteria:**
-    - Define clear objectives for the review process and establish measurable exit criteria.
-The review should have a well-defined goal, and the evaluation of participants should not be an objective.
+1. **Clear Objectives and Measurable Exit Criteria:** Define measurable goals for the review—evaluation of participants should not be the focus.

-2. **Appropriate Review Type:**
-    - Choose the appropriate review type based on the work product, participants, project needs, and context.
-Different documents require different levels of formality in the review process.
+2. **Appropriate Review Type:** Select the review type that best fits the work product, project context, and resource availability.

-3. **Small Chunks for Review:**
+3. **Small Chunks for Review:** Review manageable sections of large work products to maintain focus.
-    - Conduct reviews on small chunks of work to maintain concentration and effectiveness.
-Large documents should be broken down into manageable sections for review.

-4. **Feedback to Stakeholders and Authors:**
+4. **Feedback to Stakeholders and Authors:** Provide clear, actionable feedback to authors and stakeholders to encouraged improvements.
-    - Provide feedback from reviews to stakeholders and authors to help them improve the product and their activities.
-Sharing feedback promotes continuous improvement.

-5. **Adequate Preparation Time:**
+5. **Adequate Preparation Time:** Allocate sufficient time for reviewers to prepare, ensuring all participants have the necessary materials.
-    - Provide adequate time for participants to prepare for the review.
-Management should support the review process by allocating sufficient time and resources.

-6. **Training for Participants:**
-    - Provide adequate training to all participants so they understand their roles and responsibilities in the review process.
-Training ensures that participants can contribute effectively.

-7. **Facilitation by Trained Moderators:**
-    - Ensure that reviews are facilitated by trained moderators who understand the review process.
-Moderators play a role in guiding the review and ensuring its success.
+6. **Training for Participants:** Make sure everyone knows how a review works and what they’re expected to do.
+This might involve short training sessions or providing simple guidelines so that each person understands their role and how to look for issues.

+7. **Effective Moderator:** A moderator is the person who leads the review meeting.
+Their job is to keep the discussion focused, allow everyone to share their thoughts, and make sure the meeting moves forward without distractions.

+8. **Management Support:** This means that your organization’s leaders understand the importance of the review process.
+They should provide the needed time, resources, and encouragement, so that the team can perform reviews effectively without feeling rushed or unsupported.

 </details>